Adroiti/docs-for-code-review-tools/RuboCop/Rails-PluralizationGrammar.md

-Pattern: Rails/PluralizationGrammar
+Pattern: Incorrect pluralization grammar

 Issue: -

 ## Description

 This cop checks for correct grammar when using ActiveSupport's core extensions to the numeric classes.

 ### Example